Drigger91/test_spring/README.md

 Included unit tests for redis,
 Included integration tests for redis,
-Removed the dependency on provided templates developed mongo and redis repo from scratch using MongoOperations and jedispool, Included and configured jedispool for the project //why is it so important.
+Removed the dependency on provided templates developed mongo and redis repo from scratch using MongoOperations and jedispool, Included and configured jedispool for the project //why is it so important, Added integration test for mongodb starting a test server on the go and checking all the functionalities of MongoUserRepo